JonJagger/cyber-dojo/readme.txt

 -------------------------------

 1:language
-2:exercise
- These two parameters define the name of the language and the name of the exercise.
- Together these parameters determine the exercise-folder, eg 'exercises/c/unsplice' The :language parameter and :unit_test_framework parameter (from the exercise manifest) are used to select the ruby function to regexp parse the run tests output to determine if the increment is a pass or fail.
+ Determines the initial language fileset, eg 'c' --> 'languages/c/*' The :language parameter and :unit_test_framework parameter (from the exercise manifest) are used to select the ruby function to regexp parse the run tests output to determine if the increment is a pass or fail.